adaltas/node-prink/README.md

 ## File Size

-Additionnal properties may be chained such as "bit" and any unit from "kilobytes" to "yottabytes", from "kilobits" to "yottabits", "KB" to "YB", "Kb" to "Yb".
+Additional properties may be chained such as "bit" and any unit from "kilobytes" to "yottabytes", from "kilobits" to "yottabits", "KB" to "YB", "Kb" to "Yb".

 To format a number, you may call directly `filesize` or `filesize.format`.